nooga/let-go/README.md

 ## Building the interpreter -`lg`

-To build the standalone interpreter:
+To build and start the standalone interpreter:
 ```bash
 make
 ```

-This will produce the `lg` executable.

 ---
 Follow me on twitter for nightly updates! 🌙